 Fix 3: Update your drivers

-In most cases, video or audio lagging issues occur when you’re using the faulty graphics driver or sound card driver.
+In most cases, video or audio lagging issues occur when you’re using the faulty graphics driver or audio driver.
 It’s essential that you have the latest correct driver for your hardware devices at all times.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.